xbeat/Machine-Learning/README.md

 Introduction to Contrastive Learning

 Contrastive Learning is a machine learning technique that aims to learn representations by comparing similar and dissimilar samples.
 It's particularly useful in self-supervised learning scenarios where labeled data is scarce.
 This approach encourages the model to bring similar samples closer in the embedding space while pushing dissimilar samples apart.

+## Focal Loss vs Binary Cross-Entropy!
+Which to Use for Python Classification!

+Introduction to Loss Functions

+Loss functions are fundamental in machine learning, guiding model optimization.
+We'll explore two popular choices: Binary Cross-Entropy (BCE) and Focal Loss.
+Understanding their strengths and use cases is crucial for effective model training, especially in classification tasks.

 ## Self-Attention Network Architecture in Python